Rebecca Allen (artist): Coexistence (2001)

 Coexistence was an interactive art installation that blurs the boundaries between physical and virtual realities.
 People experience a shared world of mixed reality through a unique sensory interface using breathing and haptics.
 Funded by IDII Interaction Design Institute Ivrea, Italy.
-This piece is built with the use of two personal computers and two head mounted displays.
+The piece makes use of two personal computers and two head mounted displays.
 The piece also used head tracking and attached digital cameras, supplemented by two prototype interface devices.
 Each prototype interface device contains a breath sensor and modified force feedback to the original game pad.
 The software for this art installation or piece is built on the real-time video and real-time 3D animation; Emergence.

 The Brain Stripped Bare (2002)

-The Brain Stripped Bare was an installation and performance by Allen where she considers a future where we live simultaneously in multiple realities, where the boundaries between physical and virtual reality are blurred and thoughts are expressed telepathically.
+The Brain Stripped Bare was an installation and performance by Allen where she considers a future where people live simultaneously in multiple realities, where the boundaries between physical and virtual reality are blurred and thoughts are expressed telepathically.
 The technology she created provided an enhanced life experience.
-With this in mind though, Allen created sophisticated forms of surveillance that track our behaviors, our movements and our identity.
-This piece was Commissioned as part of the rhein.tanzmedia.net-Prize Partially funded by the Intel Research Council.
-This work was also presented in the Duisburger Akzente: ICHS Festival in 2003.
+With this in mind, Allen created sophisticated forms of surveillance that track people's behaviors, movements and identities.
+The piece was commissioned as part of the rhein.tanzmedia.net-Prize Partially funded by the Intel Research Council.
+It was also presented in the Duisburger Akzente: ICHS Festival in 2003.